Deepdale Golf Club

 Deepdale Golf Club is a private golf club in Manhasset, New York, just east of New York City on Long Island.

 Early years

 The club was founded by William K. Vanderbilt II in 1924, using part of his Deepdale summer estate at Lake Success.

 Charles B. Macdonald designed the course, assisted by Seth Raynor.

 The Deepdale Golf Club was incorporated on 26 October 1924 as a private club with a strictly limited membership.

 Noted members in the past included the Duke of Windsor and President Dwight D. Eisenhower.

 In the 1950s suburbs began to be built in the region, and in 1954 the Long Island Expressway was built, cutting through the north end of the course.

 The club bought the nearby Joseph Peter Grace, Sr. estate and had a new course designed by Dick Wilson.

-The Grace mansion was used as the clubhouse.
+The Grace mansion "Tullaroan," constructed in 1910, was used as the clubhouse.

 1955 Calcutta scandal

 The prestigious club was the location of the 1955 Deepdale Calcutta handicapping scandal.

 A Calcutta auction, named after the Royal Calcutta Turf Club, is a form of betting in which the competitors in tournament are auctioned off to bidders in a pool.
 The "owners" of the winning team split their portion of the pool with the players.
 Calcuttas were often rigged, with golfers faking their handicaps or accepting bribes to lose.

 In 1955 two three-handicap golfers entered an amateur tournament at Deepdale.
 They gave their handicaps as 17 and 18, scored a net 58-57 and won by five strokes.